lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 def copy[F[_]: Async](origin: File, destination: File): F[Long] = ???
 ```

-Only in our `main` function we will set `IO` as the final `F` for
+Only in our `main` function we will set `IO` as the final `F` for our program.
-our program.
-To do so, of course, a `Concurrent[IO]` instance must be in scope,
+To do so, of course, an `Async[IO]` instance must be in scope, but that instance
-but that instance is brought transparently by `IOApp` so we do not need to be
-concerned about it.
+is brought transparently by `IOApp` so we do not need to be concerned about it.

 During the remaining of this tutorial we will use polymorphic code, only falling
 to `IO` in the `run` method of our `IOApp`s.
 Polymorphic code is less